nicholasdille/container-slides/120_kubernetes/kyverno/slides.md

 ---

-## Introduction of policies
+## How to introduce policies

+<i class="fa-duotone fa-burst fa-4x"></i> <!-- .element: style="float: right;" -->

+### Do not try a big bang

+This will most likely break something

+Things may seem fine at first

+Policies are enforced when changes occur

+<i class="fa-duotone fa-hand-holding-seedling fa-4x"></i> <!-- .element: style="float: right;" -->

+### Start small

-XXX start with namespaced policies
+Start with namespaced policies

+Migrate to cluster-wide policies for well-tested settings

-XXX continue with cluster-wide policies and exclusions
+Continue with cluster-wide policies and exclusions